njraladdin/matrix-todo-extension/project.md

 - simplfy document : increase collapsed document width. add expxnading and minimizing button to header instead, done

+- problem: document goes out of screen oif expanded when it was around the corner: autoamtically push it ? or imeplemnt unlimtied space like figma

 - more space, maybe abiltiy to add next page so have more space for diagram ? or maybe allow scrolling, or allow dragging like figma